SoupShwoup/SoupShwoup/README.md

 - Hey, I'm SoupShwoup!
-I go by either Shwoup or Fel
+I go by either Shwoup or Fel(yn)
-- I'm an artist and I'm learning mainly pthon & lua
+- I'm an artist and I'm learning mainly python & lua for programing
 - Discord: @soupshwoup
-- She/him/any
+- She/him/it - any
 - Aromantic Asexual & genderfluid